KMouris/R_factor/README.md

     * There must be one temperature file for each precipitation file.
     * Temperature and precipitation rasters must have the same resolution (same number of cells)
     * It is not mandatory to introduce temperature values (see input file 4)
+* savepath= folder location where the .csv files created by the program will be saved
+* temp= binary variable
+    * True means you are introducing temperature files.
+    * False means you are not introducing temperature files.
+In the resulting file, the temperature value will be 9999